PavelLaptev/JSON-to-Figma/README.md

 ##### An easy way to populate Figma layers with JSON.

 The plugin can parse local or JSON files from URL link.
-You can populate text layers that you selected, or by name or string template.
+You can populate any layers with text or images.

 ---